About DevonAir Radio

 Whether a show was being broadcast from Exeter or Torbay, the equipment, the layout, and the functionality were exactly the same.
 This uniformity ensured that programmes could be produced and presented from either location with ease, reducing the potential for errors and making it much easier for staff to transition between the two centres.

 The ability to operate two identical studios was revolutionary for DevonAir’s business model.
 It not only enhanced operational efficiency but also allowed the station to create a sense of local presence in both areas—Exeter and Torbay—without duplicating effort or compromising the quality of the content.
 From a technical standpoint, this dual-studio system set DevonAir apart from its competitors, cementing its reputation as a forward-thinking, highly innovative station.
-This pioneering approach to local radio broadcasting would go on to influence many other stations across the UK, but at the time, DevonAir was leading the charge.

 The Launch of DevonAir Radio